fagray/linkster/README.md

 # linkster
 a simple utility for listing links from a given url

-## made this while learning bash scripting as my prep for offsec cert
+made this while learning bash scripting as my prep for my offsec cert